Eugene Monroe: College career

 Monroe played four seasons of college football at the University of Virginia.
 As a true freshman in 2005 he appeared in all 12 games, serving as a backup to D'Brickashaw Ferguson at left tackle while also spending time at right guard.

 In 2006, Monroe suffered a dislocated left kneecap during April camp which required surgery.
 He recovered to play in all 12 games with 7 starts on the year, allowing just four quarterback pressures and no sacks.

 Monroe started 11 games at left tackle in 2007, missing two games due to a sprained knee.
 He allowed zero sacks and only one QB pressure while leading the conference with 15 touchdown-resulting blocks, earning him an All-ACC mention from the league's coaches.

 Monroe started all 12 games at left tackle in 2008, setting school records with 105 knockdowns/key blocks and 16 blocks that resulted in a touchdown.
 He was the recipient of the Jacobs Blocking Trophy and a unanimous All-ACC selection.

 Professional career

-2009 NFL Draft
+Pre-draft

 Monroe was widely believed to be one of the top two offensive tackles available in the Draft (alongside Jason Smith).
 Particularly praised for his pass blocking ability, Monroe drew comparisons to Walter Jones.
 He was selected eighth overall by the Jacksonville Jaguars, a pick that was declared a "steal" by Sports Illustrated's Tony Pauline.
 Monroe was the third offensive lineman from Virginia selected in the top 15 of an NFL draft in four years, following D'Brickashaw Ferguson and Branden Albert.